WarStalkeR/OpenXcomExMore/README.md

 relevant ufopaedia article on middle mouse button click on them in the basescape, but at the same time to prevent clutter in the ufopaedia list and avoid annoyance of seeing damaged/ruined variants, while browsing normally.

+## Facility Rule Flag to Use Alternative Sprite for Construction
+**Facility rule values for script files (with example below):**
+`facilities:`
+`  - type: STR_SOME_FACILITY`
+`    altBuildSprite: true`
+If `altBuildSprite` flag is enabled for the facility rule, during construction the facility will be using different sprite, if it has 1x1 size or has the flag `spriteEnabled` set to `true`.
+In terms of definitions, alternative sprite should be declared in `BASEBITS.PCK` via `extraSprites` next after the the id/number of sprite in `spriteFacility` parameter.
+E.g. if facility has 2x3 size and its `spriteFacility` id is `1120`, alternative sprite for this facility should be declared from `1126` (total of 6 sprite tiles of the facility).

+## Base function triggers for arc/event/mission scripts
+**Arc/Event/MissionScript rule values for script files (with example below):**
+`eventScripts:`
+`  - type: STR_UNNECESSARY_EVENT_SCRIPT`
+`    eventWeights:`
+`      0:`
+`        STR_SOME_UNNECESSARY_EVENT: 100`
+`    firstMonth: 0`
+`    lastMonth: 0`
+`    baseFunctionTriggers:`
+`       OH_NO_ANYWAY: true`
+`       CPU: true`
+`       WELL: true`
+`       WAVE: false`
+`       WAVE2: false`
+`    executionOdds: 100`
+The `baseFunctionTriggers` work in exactly same manner, as `facilityTriggers` and should be declared as such, `FUNC_NAME: true/false`.
+Do note that if the base function was never declared in any facility, game will log a warning message.
+Unlike other parameters, base functions are self-initializing as long as they are declared in any facility (this is how code handles them).
+At the same time, avoid using them purely for the sake of event/arc/mission triggers.
+They are intended to unify facilities into 'service' groups and it is possible to declare only **126** base functions in total across all loaded mods.

+## Game Data Viewer Mode for Tech Tree Viewer
+Helps to debug and analyze **Arc Scripts**, **Event Scripts** and **Mission Scripts**.
+Mostly works when in `options.cfg` the option `debug: true` is set.
+Once debug mode is enabled, go to Options -> Advanced -> Extended, find option **Advanced Debugging Options**, enable it.
+Additional sub-section **Advanced Debugging** will show.
+In it enable **Tech Tree Viewer - Data Mode**.
+Load game, open Tech Tree Viewer via `Q` hotkey.
+Typing `ASCRIPT`, `ESCRIPT` or `MSCRIPT` in search will list all Arc/Event/Mission scripts.

+Since it is quite spoiler-y, it can be completely disabled in mods via `fixedUserOptions` through the `oxceTechTreeDataView: false` and `oxceShowAdvancedDebugOptions: false` options.

 # OpenXcom Extended More Plans
 1\.
 Increase craft weapons/system limit to 6 in code.